ChihChengLiang/website/content/posts/2023-10-17_schwartz_zippel.md

 ### Zero Check

 We know a polynomial $P$ with degree $d$ but none of its coefficients.
-We have an API to evaluate the polynomial on some points and we want to determine if $P(X) := 0$.
-To check that for sure we have to check $d+1$ points and see the evaluations are all zero.
+We have an API to evaluate the polynomial on some points, and we want to determine if $P(X) := 0$.
+To check that for sure, we have to check $d+1$ points and see the evaluations are all zero.
 But with Schwartz-Zippel, we can check just one point to conclude with high confidence.

-In usual Snarks settings, the field size is a roughly 256 bits number, so that $|\mathbb{F}| \approx 2^{255}$.
-The polynomial we use has degree usually $2^{20}$.
-So the probablity of the polynomial evaluating to zero would be
+In usual Snarks settings, the field size is roughly 256 bits, so $|\mathbb{F}| \approx 2^{255}$.
+The polynomial we use has a degree usually $2^{20}$.
+So the probability of the polynomial evaluating to zero would be

 $$
 \frac{d}{|\mathbb{F}|} = \frac{2^{20}}{2^{235}} = \frac{1}{2^{235}}